José Luandino Vieira: Biography

 In 1972 Vieira and António Jacinto were released from Tarrafal as part of an attempt on the part of the regime of Marcello Caetano to improve its international image.
 They were ordered to live in Lisbon under police surveillance.
 In late 1972 Vieira's controversial short story collection Luuanda was published again in Portugal, but was soon banned for a second time.

 After the fall of the dictatorship in 1974, Vieira remained in Lisbon, overseeing the publication of his manuscripts, until the end of the year.
 In January 1975 he returned to Angola.
 Between 1975 and 1992, Vieira held important posts in the cultural bureaucracy of independent Angola, notably as Secretary-General of the Union of Angolan Writers.
 During this time, he stopped writing, but helped many younger Angolan writers to publish.
 In 1992, he left Angola and has since lived a reclusive life in rural Portugal.

-Vieira turned down the 100,000 Euros Camões Literary Prize awarded to him in May 2006, citing personal reasons.